nhenninger/BrowserAddons/README.md

 # BrowserAddons

-A collection of browser addons developed primarily for the Firefox web browser.
+A collection of browser add-ons developed primarily for the Firefox web browser.

+## GenkiShiken

+(げんき試験 - "Genki [textbook] examination")

+A JavaScript and jQuery practice quiz.
+Written as a study aid using the same lesson data as ShinkeiSuijaku.
+Available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/genkishiken).

 ## JishoSeibiki